saidhanushv/cinemall/README.md

 # Cinemall🎥

-Welcome to Cinemall - The One Stop Store!
 This is a simple web application that allows you to search for movies and view their details.

 ## Getting Started